Swordfishtrombones: Background

+By the early 1980s, after finishing the One from the Heart soundtrack and parting ways with both his long-time producer Bones Howe and manager Herb Cohen, Waits was determined to break from the sound of his earlier records.
+His marriage to Kathleen Brennan proved pivotal: she introduced him to new avant-garde influences such as Captain Beefheart and Harry Partch and encouraged a more radical approach to songwriting.
+Waits wrote the material for Swordfishtrombones during a two-week trip to Ireland and produced the album himself at Sunset Sound, marking a major stylistic shift in his career.

 The album marks the beginning of Waits's eclectic use of instruments.
 As he put it in a contemporary interview: "Some of the stuff I think is a bit of a departure for me.
 The instrumentation is all different, and no saxophones.
 I used the banjo, accordion, bass-marimba, metal aunglongs, you know, African squeeze drum, a calliope, a harmonium.
 So some of the stuff is a little more exotic."

 Swordfishtrombones also represented a lyrical departure.
 According to AllMusic, Lyrically, Waits' tales of the drunken and the lovelorn have been replaced by surreal accounts of people who burned down their homes and of Australian towns bypassed by the railroad -- a world (not just a neighborhood) of misfits now have his attention.
 The music can be primitive, moving to odd time signatures, while Waits alternately howls and wheezes in his gravelly bass voice.
 He seems to have moved on from Hoagy Carmichael and Louis Armstrong to Kurt Weill and Howlin' Wolf (as impersonated by Captain Beefheart).